-Muddy says: A truly family-friendly pub serving proper comfort food — fish and chips, burgers, sharing platters, that kind of thing.
-An emphasis on local, seasonal produce elevates it above the crowd.
+Muddy says: A truly family-friendly pub serving proper comfort food with an emphasis on local, seasonal produce.

 The Royal Exchange, Lindford is newly refurbished, with a fresh take on our village pub expectations.

 Forget the obligatory shire-horse collar, instead equine paraphernalia is re-imagined as quirky wall art.

 Elsewhere, think oversized lampshades, freshly painted rafters, skylights, bleached wood and a raspberry-mustard colour scheme.
 The clashing tartan furnishings might not be to everyone’s taste, but seems far less jarring when the restaurant is full.

 The overall effect is cosy-spacious; clever seeing as the actual square footage isn’t huge.

 This is no cathedral to all things hip, more a clean, slick space with enough quirk to lift it above the kind of Habitat-by-numbers interior found in many a high-street chain pub.

 Diners are relaxed and friendly; lots of smiling multi-generational families having Sunday lunch together.

 The menu itself matches the pub’s easy-going vibe and cannily caters for different generations with their very different culinary expectations.
 Muddy loves the emphasis on local, seasonal food: Hampshire Rhubarb panna cotta anyone?